Plumbing for Home Additions: Costs, Requirements & Planning Guide

 Basement Additions: The Highest-Cost Scenario

-Basement bathrooms and laundry rooms can't rely on gravity alone — waste must travel upward to reach the main sewer line.
-This requires a sewage ejector pump (typically $1,000–$3,000), deeper trenching, and waterproofing measures.
-A basement bathroom plumbing addition is one of the most complex residential plumbing projects a homeowner can undertake.
+Basement bathrooms and laundry rooms can't rely on gravity alone.
+Waste must travel upward to reach the main sewer line, which requires a sewage ejector pump (typically $2,000 to $5,500 installed in 2026), deeper trenching, and waterproofing measures.
+According to 2026 cost data, a typical full basement bathroom now ranges from $10,000 to $25,000 once you factor in the pump system, breaking the slab, and finishes.

 Basement Plumbing Warning